 Ingredients

-- 20 strawberries
+- 12 strawberries

-- 1¼ cups white sugar
+- 1¼ cup white sugar

 - ½ cup water

-Instructions
+Cooking Instructions

 - Dip and rotate a strawberry into the mixture pot.
 Coat the strawberry, then allow excess syrup to drip off before placing the fruit on a tray lined with a baking sheet.
-Repeat until all the strawberries are sugared.
+Repeat until all the fruits are sugared.

-Notes
+Recipe Notes

 Nutrition

 Calories have been calculated using an online calculator.
-Nutritional information offered on Honest Food Talks is for general information purposes and are only rough estimations.
+Nutritional information offered on Honest Food Talks is for general information purposes and is only a rough estimate.

 How To Store Tanghulu

 Tanghulu can be stored in a sealed container in the fridge.
-This should keep the snack relatively fresh and good for consumption for a few days.
+This should keep the snack relatively fresh and good for a few days.
 However, we highly recommend eating the sweet treat fresh.
 After storing in the fridge, the texture of the candy will become harder and less crunchy.

 Variations

 Indeed, because of the aesthetic appeal of this glossy snack, content creators on Tiktok have outdone themselves, creating interesting variations of this dessert.
-So, if you're feeling adventurous, here are some delicious Tiktok Tanghulu recipe variations worth trying!
+So, if you're feeling adventurous, here are some delicious Tiktok Tanghulu recipe variations worth trying.

 Brown Sugar